MartinStokroos/K8032/README.md

 ## Flashing the STM32F103

-Find the build firmware file in firmware/
+Find the build firmware file in `firmware/`

+## Connecting and operating the K8032

+Don't forget to pull-down pins SK5, SK6 to select board address `0`.

 ## Acknowledgments